 CERF+ plays an active leadership role in advocacy and public awareness campaigns nationwide to provide a voice for artists in government and policy issues relating to emergency relief, readiness and sustaining a career in the arts.
 We also build partnerships and alliances with other organizations and in the process, exchange critical artists’ resources.
 CERF+ remains active as well representing the craft field in national arts policy discussions.

 CERF+ is proud to be a national co-sponsor of Arts Advocacy Day, an annual gathering in Washington DC of national arts, humanities and civic organizations who join together to urge Congress to support legislation that promotes the arts and values artists’ contributions to our society.

 National Coalition for Arts Preparedness and Emergency Response

-In 2006, CERF+ spearheaded the formation of the Coalition, a cross-disciplinary, voluntary task force involving over 20 arts organizations (artist/art-focused organizations, arts agencies and arts funders) and individual artists.
+In 2006, CERF+ spearheaded the formation of the National Coalition for Arts’ Preparedness and Emergency Response, a cross-disciplinary, voluntary task force involving over 20 arts organizations (artist/art-focused organizations, arts agencies and arts funders) and individual artists.
 Executive Director Cornelia Carey served as co-chair during its first decade.
 Coalition participants are committed to resource development, educational empowerment, and public policy advocacy designed to ensure that there is an organized, nationwide safety net for artists and the arts organizations that serve them before, during and after disasters.
 Through mentorship and placemaking tools, the Coalition has assisted foundations, arts agencies, art service organizations and corporate grantmakers interested in becoming more emergency ready and effective in their emergency relief efforts and grantmaking.
 Click here for the executive summary of the Coalition’s 2014-2020 plan.